 Born in Greentown, Ohio on July 24, 1829, Lewis Miller was to have a profound effect on both industry and education.
 Moving with his half-brother, Cornelius Aultman to Canton, he invented the "cash cow" for the Aultman Company.
 The "Buckeye Mower" which would lead to expansion of Aultman in both Mansfield and Akron won him two national awards.

 The Akron Factory

 With ninety-two patents, he organized and built the Akron factory which soon employed 700 employees.
 While pioneering the development of agricultural equipment he also designed a Sunday school program used throughout the country.
-He cofounded Mt.
-Union College and Bishop Vincent established the Chataqua Society.
+He was a trustee of Mount Union College starting in 1865, and president of its board of trustees beginning in 1868, serving as such until his death in 1899.
+He and Bishop (Dr.) John Heyl Vincent established the Chataqua Society.

 Canton Electric & Power Company